About the Board

-Tom Verducci is currently a Retirement Education Specialist with MassMutual, providing investment services to Washoe County and the City of Reno Employees’ 457 Deferred Compensation Programs.
+Tom Verducci was most recently a Retirement Education Specialist with MassMutual, providing investment services to Washoe County and the City of Reno Employees’ 457 Deferred Compensation Programs.
 He is a 1985 graduate of the University of Nevada, Reno, and holds a B.S. in Business Administration with a major in Finance.

 He holds a General Securities Series 7 License, Series 63 License and a Nevada Health, Life and Variable Annuities License.
 Tom obtained the designation as a Certified Retirement Counselor (CRC) in July, 2016.

 In 1987 Tom began his career providing services to the State of Nevada Deferred Compensation Plan.
 He has also served as a Financial Advisor for Prudential Securities and has held a Director position with Citigroup (formerly Copeland).
 Tom returned to The Hartford in 2002 and provided services once again to the State of Nevada Deferred Compensation Program from 2006-2012.
 Tom also spent two years with Great-West Life as Associate Regional Director.